Khasi language

 Khasi (Ka Ktien Khasi) is an Austroasiatic language with just over a million speakers in north-east India, primarily the Khasi people in the state of Meghalaya.
 It has associate official status in some districts of this state.
-The closest relatives of Khasi are the other languages of the Khasic group; these include Pnar, Lyngngam and War.
+The closest relatives of Khasi are the other languages in the Khasic group of the Shillong Plateau; these include Pnar, Lyngngam and War.

-Khasi is written using the Latin and Bengali-Assamese scripts.
+Khasi is written using the Latin script.
+In the first half of the 19th century, attempts to write Khasi in Bengali-Assamese script met with little success.